India Stack takes the Digital India campaign to a whole new level

 Digital India is a revolutionary program that will empower the masses and leapfrog India into the next generation of government services.
 Fortunately, the lower level of investment in earlier generation technology means India has skipped the legacy era and waited for the right technology to arrive at its doorstep.
 To kick-start and empower the Digital India program in a very democratized form and involve the great innovation talent of the nation, the Government of India has launched an open API policy.
 An open API often referred to as a public API, is a publicly available Application Programming Interface (API) that provides programmers with programmatic access to a propriety software application.
 This set of open API is known as the India Stack and these would enable the ease in the integration of mobile applications with the data securely stored and provided by the government to authenticated Apps.

-India Stack is a complete set of API for developers and includes the Aadhaar for Authentication (Aadhaar already covers over 940 million people and will quickly cover the population of the entire nation), e-KYC documents (safe deposit locker for issue, storage and use of documents), e-Sign (digital signature acceptable under the laws), unified payment interface (for financial transactions) and privacy-protected data sharing within the stack of API.
-Together, the India Stack enables Apps that could open up many opportunities in financial services, healthcare and education sectors of the Indian economy.
+India Stack is a complete set of APIs for developers and includes the Aadhaar for Authentication, e-KYC documents (safe deposit locker for issue, storage and use of documents), e-Sign (digital signature acceptable under the laws), UPI (unified payment interface for financial transactions) and privacy-protected data sharing within the stack of Account Aggregator API.
+Together, the India Stack enables Apps that could open up many opportunities in the financial services, healthcare and education sectors of the Indian economy.
 What this essentially means is that developers and tech startups can now build software and create businesses around the readily available infrastructure offered through India Stack, thus opening a huge potential to tap into the booming smartphone market in the country.
 Since the consumer market in India is very large, such startups could also hope for institutional funding and gain from the early mover advantage.

-Through the digitized elements like e-KYC, e-Sign, digitized Aadhaar information and digital locker, the entire ecosystem has now become a presence less, paperless and cashless based system.
-Digital Locker enables users to have all their legal documents in a digitized format that is stored online and can be accessed from any part of the country.
+Through the digitized elements like e-KYC, e-Sign, Digilocker, DEPA – Account Aggregator, OCEN, and digitized Aadhaar information, the entire ecosystem has now become a presence-less, paperless and cashless based system.
+Digilocker enables users to have all their legal documents in a digitized format that is stored online and can be accessed from any part of the country.
 The e-Sign makes it simple for people to sign deals, contracts and legal documents through their phones and the Unified Payment Interface lets people make payments with ease through their smartphones from anywhere.

 India Stack makes a user base of over a billion people readily available through its API.
 This means that startups and tech companies can build over this to be able to integrate various functions for their businesses or for larger enterprises.
 Every bank or telecom operator scans through tons of paperwork every day to be able to verify customers and generate KYC documents.
 Now imagine the impact if this entire process could be digitized by building an application which would integrate India Stack and the user base of over a billion Indians!